appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

     </div>
     <hr/>
     <div className="containerDescription">
       Set up a custom domain for your Appsmith instance and secure it with SSL.
-A default SSL certificate from Let's Encrypt is provided.
-If you use a custom SSL certificate, you will need to <a href="/getting-started/setup/instance-configuration/custom-domain/custom-ca-root-certificate">
-        install custom CA root certificates
-      </a> to ensure proper security and integration.
       <a href="/getting-started/setup/instance-configuration/custom-domain">Learn more about setting up custom domains and SSL</a>
     </div>
   </div>